3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_01/README.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project #1: The Game
 ​

-## Make a new repo!
-Before you begin, make a new github repo for your project. **Do not** begin your project within the class repo.

 ## Project Ideas

 ### Jeopardy

 ![Jeopardy Game](images/jeopardy-game.jpg)

-Write a _Jepardy_ game that allows the user to play the game of _Jeopardy_.
-This is basically a quiz where the user gets to choose the next question by choosing from a category and then choosing a point amount (100 to 500).
+Write a _Jeopardy_ game that allows the user to play the game of _Jeopardy_.
+This is a quiz game where the user gets to choose the next question by choosing from a category and then choosing a point amount (100 to 500).
 The questions are phrased as answers and the user chooses from a list of 4 questions that match the answer.
 For instance:

 The User sees this: `A programming construct for easily looping through the elements in an array` The User chooses this: `What is a for loop`